aospapp/aosp/external/python/cpython3/Doc/library/stdtypes.rst

 .. method:: iterator.__iter__()

-   Return the iterator object itself.
+   Return the :term:`iterator` object itself.
 This is required to allow both containers and iterators to be used with the :keyword:`for` and :keyword:`in` statements.
 This method corresponds to the :c:member:`~PyTypeObject.tp_iter` slot of the type structure for Python objects in the Python/C API.

 .. method:: iterator.__next__()

-   Return the next item from the container.
+   Return the next item from the :term:`iterator`.
 If there are no further items, raise the :exc:`StopIteration` exception.
 This method corresponds to the :c:member:`~PyTypeObject.tp_iternext` slot of the type structure for Python objects in the Python/C API.

 Python defines several iterator objects to support iteration over general and specific sequence types, dictionaries, and other more specialized forms.
 The